Boehringer Ingelheim Partners with Veeva to Advance its Clinical and Regulatory Operations in Animal Health

 "We're proud to partner with Boehringer Ingelheim in animal health to simplify their clinical development and regulatory processes," said Stefan Jahnecke, vice president of animal health strategy at Veeva.
 "Veeva Vault Clinical and Veeva Vault RIM will help Boehringer Ingelheim increase data integrity and provide the visibility to quickly adapt to changing business requirements."

 Vault Clinical and Vault RIM are part of Veeva Development Cloud, the technology foundation for product development across clinical, regulatory, quality, and safety.
-To learn more, visit veeva.com/DevelopmentCloud.
+To learn more, visit veeva.com/eu/DevelopmentCloud.

 About Veeva Systems